More than 700,000 teenagers across England, Wales and Northern Ireland are receiving their GCSE results.

 When were the new grades brought in?

-This kicked off with the core compulsory subjects - maths and English GCSEs - two years ago.
+The numerical grading was phased over four years, starting with the core compulsory subjects - maths and English GCSEs - in 2017.

 Strong pass and standard pass - what's all that about?